juliajonesuk/GBS_analysis_cloud_tutorial/07_start_from_new_image.rst

 Start `SSH <http://en.wikipedia.org/wiki/Secure_Shell>`_ connection
 -------------------------------------------------------------------

-After a few minutes, you can look in Amazon console for approval of your spot instance request and **get a description of your instance** with this command:
+After a few minutes, you can look in the Amazon console for approval of your spot instance request and **get a description of your instance** with this command:

 .. code-block:: bash